 - Assembled and delivered 100 emergency lockdown kits to local high schools for when sessions resume.

-- Created and edited a scout musical to share with old folks to instill a sense of hope and community.
+- Created, edited, and distributed a Scout musical to share with old folks to instill a sense of hope and community.

 - Digitized a large amount of open-source historical sheet music and uploaded it to the internet so that the work wouldn’t be lost.